LA to close another public park as homeless encampments, gang violence force out residents in major cities

 The cleanup project is estimated to cost $1.5 million and will involve upgraded lights, replanted lawns, irrigation system repairs and new benches.

 Meanwhile, an estimated 41,000 people are living on the streets of Los Angeles, a figure that’s expected to rise once eviction moratoriums end.
 Migrants from Honduras and elsewhere in Central America are known to camp in parks, living among other homeless individuals, some of whom struggle with drug addiction.
-And the issue expands to public parks across the country in cities, including Minneapolis and New York City.
+And the issue expands to public parks across the country in cities including Minneapolis and New York City.

 Last month, the city of Denver announced that Civic Center Park would be closed starting Sept.
 15, citing "significant public health and environmental health risks that have grown over the past several months."
 City officials noted many unsafe conditions, including litter and food waste, a rampant rodent infestation, and human and pet waste which contribute to the spread of disease and impact water quality.